国際・国内交流

 In the Emergency Medicine Department, I was faced with cases involving some of the most critically ill patients I had ever encounteredThe experience was difficult at times but provided valuable learning opportunities.
 Although I had studied emergency medicine at my home university, I had never personally witnessed a resuscitation until my time at Hyogo Medical University.
 Being able to observe such an intense and vital procedure was very valuable experience for my future work.
 I also learned more about postmortem care, which is not a subject we receive much exposure to during our medical studies.
 This experience expanded my understanding of the scope of emergency medicine and the many responsibilities physicians must take on.

+Beyond the clinical training, what made the greatest impact on me was the Japanese culture and the kindness of the people.
+The politeness, humility, and generosity of everyone I met left impression on me.
 The interactions I witnessed, marked by respect, patience, and consideration, shaped my understanding of Japanese society.
 These qualities not only shaped my overall impression of Japan but also provided personal lessons that I will carry with me into my future practice as a physician.

 Looking back, I can confidently say that this exchange program was one of the most meaningful and formative experiences of my time as a medical student.
 It enriched my medical knowledge, exposed me to new perspectives in patient care, and gave me a deeper appreciation of cultural differences in healthcare.
 Most importantly, it gave me unforgettable memories of Japan and its people.